kraigb/vs-product-guide/src/pages/Building for Windows/NetFx.md

 <properties
     pageTitle="The .NET Framework 4.6"
     description="The latest version of the .NET Framework includes a host of new features, such as ASP.NET, ADO.NET, and WPF improvements, more Windows Forms High DPI controls, the next-generation 64-bit JIT compiler, native code generation for UWP apps, CLR performance improvements, async changes, SIMD-enabled vector classes, garbage collector updates, cryptography updates, DateTime to Unix time support, compatibility switches, and much more.
-Entity Framework 7 introduces additional new features and can run on .NET Framework 4.6 and .NET Core." slug="windowsnetfx"
+Entity Framework 7 introduces additional  features and can run on .NET Framework 4.6 and .NET Core." slug="windowsnetfx"
     order="400"
     keywords="visual studio, vs2015, vs, visualstudio, windows, windows 10, .NET framework"